anderkve/binminpy/README.md

 ## Parallelization

-binminpy can be run in five different parallelization modes:
+For the standard mode binminpy can be run with five different parallelization settings:

 - **serial**: No parallelization.
 - **MPP**: Distribute tasks evenly across multiple processes using `Pool` from `multiprocessing`.